-The Mississippi Department of Rehabilitation Services (MDRS) is a State agency.
-MDRS is the provider of case management.
-Participants choose a provider of their choice for specialized medical equipment and supplies, environmental accessibility adaptations, and personal care attendant services.
+The Mississippi Department of Rehabilitation Services (MDRS), the operating State agency, is the provider of case management.
+Participants choose a vendor of their choice for specialized medical equipment and supplies, environmental accessibility adaptations, personal care attendant services, respite services and transition assistance services.